-Put on probation, Uber wins shorter London license
+Put on probation, Uber wins London license to avoid ban

 With backers including Goldman Sachs (GS.N) and BlackRock (BLK.N) and valued at more than $70 billion, Uber has faced protests, bans and restrictions around the world as it challenges traditional taxi operators, angering some unions.

 Uber, which has about 45,000 drivers in London, introduced several new initiatives in response to the ruling, including 24/7 telephone support and the proactive reporting of serious incidents to police.
-It has also changed senior management in Britain, its biggest European market.
+It has also changed senior management in Britain, though it was allowed to continue operating in London while the appeal process was ongoing.

+Uber’s work with London authorities is part of a broader shift by the company to engage with regulators rather than bulldoze them.
+It has also started discussions with regulators in New York City about a cap on the number of cars the service is allowed, which previous chief executive Travis Kalanick had resisted.

+Mayor Khan said that as a result of the initial London ruling, “Uber has been forced to overhaul the way it operates not just in London but across the world.”

+Uber had originally reacted with indignation at TfL’s decision last year, saying authorities had “caved in” to its critics.

-Uber, which at the court hearing accepted that TfL’s original decision was right and that a shorter licence was appropriate, welcomed the ruling.
+But officials struck a more conciliatory tone at the court hearing, accepting both that TfL’s original decision was right and that a shorter licence was appropriate.
+Tom Elvidge, General Manager of Uber in the UK, welcomed Tuesday’s ruling.

-“We are pleased with today’s decision.
-We will continue to work with TfL to address their concerns and earn their trust,” Tom Elvidge, General Manager of Uber in the UK, said in a statement.
+“We will continue to work with TfL to address their concerns and earn their trust,” he said.

+Elvidge and other Uber officials told the court Khosrowshahi had helped to change the culture of the firm after he was appointed last year, and judge Arbuthnot noted that the then-new chief executive had apologised in person to TfL in October.

+Shawn Carolan, a partner at Menlo Ventures, an Uber investor, said the ruling was “a great testament to the progress Uber has made in engaging with city government under Dara’s leadership.”

-Bruce Schaller, a transportation consultant based in New York and the former deputy commission for traffic and planning for New York City, said that Uber should’ve done more to work with authorities earlier.
+But others said that Uber was playing catch-up.
+Bruce Schaller, a transportation consultant based in New York and the former deputy commissioner for traffic and planning for New York City, said that Uber should have done more to work with authorities earlier.

 “It’s an occasion for one-handed applause because this should have happened all along,” he said, adding that it was understandable that TfL wanted to keep Uber on a short leash.

+Western Europe is an increasingly important market to Uber.
+It has pulled out of China, Russia and Southeast Asia, and its future in India, where it battles local rival Ola, is in question.

-Uber’s presence in London has angered the drivers of the city’s iconic “black cabs”, who have previously blocked London’s streets in protest at the app.
+But Uber’s presence in London has angered the drivers of the city’s iconic “black cabs”, who have previously blocked London’s streets in protest at the app.

 The Licensed Taxi Driver’s Association (LTDA), whose lawyer in court warned about the prospect of an “Uber in sheep’s clothing”, said it was disappointed with the decision.